global-asp/lida-source/en/0019_my-family.md

 My son is five years old.

 ##
-My daughter is just two years old.
+My daughter is only two years old.

 ##
 * License: CC BY